SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 #### Enabling pod label "active" in a tight security environment

 Services require [pod label "active"](#using-pod-label-active-to-identify-the-active-event-broker-node) of the serving event broker.
-* In a controlled environment it may be necessary to add a [NetworkPolicy](//kubernetes.io/docs/concepts/services-networking/network-policies/ ) to enable [required communication](#using-pod-label-active-to-identify-the-active-event-broker-node).
+* In a controlled environment it may be necessary to add a [NetworkPolicy](//kubernetes.io/docs/concepts/services-networking/network-

 #### Securing TLS server key and certificate